Children, Teenagers and Adults

-Individual art psychotherapy might be beneficial for you if you are going through a difficult period in your life and/or if you feel that you would like to develop a better understanding about yourself in order to overcome any personal challenges, find balance and fulfillment.
+Individual art psychotherapy might be beneficial for you, if you are going through a difficult period in your life and/or if you feel that you would like to develop a better understanding about yourself in order to overcome any personal challenges, find balance and fulfilment.

 If you are curious about working with me, I invite you to read each of the sections below: